WASP-AI/AI-Powered-Data-Catalog/README.md

 The program uses the following python libraries:

 Langchain: Mainly used with the LLM (FLAN-UL2).
 Parameters and prompts can be modified using Langchain functions.
+Download the library and get started with Langchain here: https://python.langchain.com/en/latest/getting_started/getting_started.html

 Streamlit: Used in the development of the Web Application.
 Streamlit provides a set of functions that supports python programmers in front-end development where one can track changes in the web app while simultaneously modifying the code in Python.
+Get started: https://streamlit.io/

 Huggingface: To access the FLAN-UL2 model, you must use a HuggingFace API token.
 Also, the program uses HuggingFace embeddings for embedding the input.
+To access your Huggingface API token, click "New token" on the Access tokens section of Settings: https://huggingface.co/settings/tokens